A fighter for Illinois working families

 An opportunity to flip a seat from red to blue

 Betsy is taking on extreme Republican Congressman Rodney Davis, who has been advancing his party’s dangerous agenda at the expense of the working families he was elected to serve.
 Davis repeatedly voted to defund Planned Parenthood, voted to undermine equal pay protections for women, and voted for the House Republican health care plan to kick 23 million people off their insurance — threatening the health care coverage of Illinois working families as well as job losses in this district.
-This seat is a must-win on Democrats’ path to taking back the House, and Betsy has what it takes to flip it from red to blue.
-Let’s show her the full support of the EMILY’s List community and help elect this champion for Illinois working families to the U.S. House in 2018.
+Betsy stepped up to challenge Davis as a first-time candidate in 2018 and came within a percentage point of defeating him.
+Now she is taking him on again, and she has what it takes to flip this seat from red to blue in 2020.
+Let’s show her the full support of the EMILY’s List community and help elect this champion for Illinois working families to the U.S. House.